darklang/docs/docs/discussion/structured-editing.md

 ### Undo/redo

-Dark supports unlimited undo/redo in a single element.
+Darklang supports unlimited undo/redo in a single element.
 Undo with `Ctrl-Z`/`Cmd-Z` and redo with `Ctrl-Shift-Z`/`Cmd-Shift-Z`.

 ### Copy/paste

 You can copy/paste selections, which is often used for refactoring.

-It may be helpful to note that copy/paste only works in Dark between handlers at this time.
-Copying JSON from an external source will paste into your handlers in Dark, but if you write code in the Dark language in your text editor of choice, that code will not paste.
+It may be helpful to note that copy/paste only works in Darklang between handlers at this time.
+Copying JSON from an external source will paste into your handlers in Darklang, but if you write code in the Darklang language in your text editor of choice, that code will not paste.
 We hope to improve this experience in the future.

 ### Command Palette